btschwertfeger/python-cmethods/README.md

 ## 2. Available methods

-All methods except the `adjust_3d` function requires the application on one time series.
+All methods except the `adjust_3d` function requires that the input data sets only contain one dimension.

 | Function name            | Description                                                                                                                                                  |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |